Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training: Experiments

-\paragraph{Improved Step-wise Value.} To evaluate the quality of intermediate steps, we adopt Monte Carlo (MC) estimation, a commonly used way to estimate the probability of getting to the correct final answer and estimate process values \citep{wang2023math,xiong2024building,luo2024improvemathematicalreasoninglanguage}.
-For this analysis, we select problem-response pairs from the test prompts where our method (PROF-GRPO) and GRPO both produced the correct final answer.
+\paragraph{PROF Improves Reasoning Consistency.} To evaluate the quality of intermediate steps, we adopt Monte Carlo (MC) estimation, a common way to estimate the probability of reaching correct final answers \citep{wang2023math,xiong2024building,luo2024improvemathematicalreasoninglanguage}.
+For this analysis, we select problem-response pairs from test prompts where our method and GRPO both produced the correct final answer.
 Both models were initialized from Qwen2.5-Math-7B-base.
 To estimate the value of each reasoning step, we generate eight independent completions from that point using a temperature of 1.0, and the resulting empirical success rate serves as the MC value.

-Our primary finding is that PROF-GRPO achieves a significant improvement in step-wise values compared to GRPO.
-As shown in the leftmost plot of Figure \ref{fig:understand_prm_shape_reasoning}, the average MC estimations across all five benchmarks are consistently higher for our model.
-The specific improvement gaps are $9.2\%$ on Math500, $37.4\%$ on Minerval Math, $15.9\%$ on Olympiad Bench, $9.2\%$ on AMC2023, and $11.1\%$ on AIME2024, which are much larger than the outcome accuracy gap in Table \ref{tab:main_benchmark}.
-This finding validates that in addition to improve the outcome accuracy, more importantly, our PROF method substantially improves the quality and consistency of intermediate steps.
+In Figure~\ref{fig:understand_prm_shape_reasoning} (left), the average MC estimates across all five benchmarks are consistently higher for our model.
+The specific improvement gaps are $9.2\%$ on Math500, $37.4\%$ on Minerva Math, $15.9\%$ on Olympiad Bench, $9.2\%$ on AMC2023, and $11.1\%$ on AIME2024, which are much larger than the outcome-accuracy gap in Table~\ref{tab:main_benchmark}.

-\paragraph{Deeper Analysis on Math500.} We conducted further comparisons on the Math500 benchmark using responses where both models were correct in figure \ref{fig:understand_prm_shape_reasoning}.
-In the second left figure, PROF-GRPO's responses have more reasoning steps.
-In the third left figure, the PRM used for training assigns higher rewards for PROF-GRPO's responses.
-In the most right figure, we use Claude-3-7-sonnet from Anthropic to judge which one's reasoning process has more complete and detailed steps, and PROF-GRPO's responses are significantly preferred.
-The prompt for LLM-as-a-judge is presented in Table \ref{tab:LLM-as-a-Judge Preference Feedback}.
-Overall, the key takeaway is that our PROF method reshapes the model's CoT process from complicated and skipping reasoning into \textbf{detailed and easy-to-verify} steps.
-This can be further validated by two examples in Figure \ref{fig:PRM_example_minerval} and \ref{fig:PRM_example_math500}.